 - Demonstrate evidence-based practice in professional decision-making.

-- Deliver community-embedded services to promote equity and justice, and meet the needs of diverse constituencies.
+- Deliver community-embedded services to promote equity and social justice, and meet the needs of diverse constituencies.

 - Apply technologies to meet information needs in a variety of contexts.